OscarMugendi/My-Gallery/README.md

 # My-Gallery
-A django application showcasing East Africa's beauty.
+A photo gallery showcasing East Africa's beauty.
+This application was developed as a

 # Requirements
 - Python3